skrimby1/ESPLarmo/README.md

 # ESPLarmo

 ESP-based version of Nintendo smart alarm clock "Alarmo", not intended for sale, just a hobby project.
-This is still in very early stages
+This is still in very early stages.
+Developed in Micropython, where the memory is limited compared to C/C++, so clever memory management is important.

 The goal of the project is to replicate the functionality of Alarmo, but also add more features that Nintendo haven't implemented.